cubicdaiya/slackboard/README.md

 slackboard-log -s 127.0.0.1:29800 -t test -- some-command
 ```

-From `v0.5.0`, you can send a message to slack's channel directly.
+From `v0.5.0`, you can send a message to Slack's channel directly.

 ```
 slackboard-log -s 127.0.0.1:29800 -c random -- some-command